Updated March 3, 2022 . AmFam Team

 Have all service and repair information ready, as the dealer will want to know of the vehicle’s previous maintenance beyond the vehicle history report they’ll pull.

-If you’re buying a car out of state there may be additional fees and paperwork, so it’s a good idea to look up that state’s requirements so there aren’t any surprises.
+If you’re buying a car out of state there may be additional fees and paperwork, so it’s a good idea to look up that state’s requirements on their DMV website so there aren’t any surprises.

 In fact, it pays to do a little extra research on state special requirements, as some states have smog and emissions testing or safety inspections, while others do not.